cosmixcom/playground/custom.md

 You can have multiple of these on each page.

-Nickname will be displayed on your dashboard so you which forms are converting.
+Nickname will be displayed on your dashboard so you can see which forms are converting users to subscribers.

 ## Analytics